|7:30 am||Registration & Continental Breakfast|

 Bruce Raymond, Colorado State University-Pueblo

 Speaker(s):Metropolitan Community College’s recent reaccreditation report commended the college for its systematic approach to institutional planning and resource utilization.
 Learn the philosophy behind the college’s mission achievement planning, explore the challenges discovered, and examine how to keep moving forward to succeed.
 Presenters will demonstrate a fairly simple, yet comprehensive, way to encourage mission achievement throughout your organization.
 In turn, attendees are encouraged to share ideas and scenarios that illustrate the spirit of the school’s change efforts.

 |2:30 pm||Strategic Planning as an Iterative and Integrated Process|

-Speaker(s):Too often strategic planning happens in a vacuum, driven by accreditation requirements, a desire to validate institutional direction already in motion, or ignoring coordination with parallel efforts – like technology, facilities and fundraising planning.
-This session will walk through a replicable planning process that crossed boundaries to great benefit.
-In Pratt Institute’s recent case, the campus was saved from a building that shouldn’t have been built; the upshot – investing in initiatives that made sense.
-Hear how to get a better result: a strategic plan that integrates the best thinking across campus and fosters ownership because it reflects real needs and desired direction.
+Speaker(s):Too often, strategic planning happens in a vacuum—driven by accreditation requirements or a desire to validate institutional direction already in motion—or it lacks coordination with parallel efforts related to technology, facilities, and fundraising planning.
+This case-study session offers a replicable planning process used by Pratt Institute to save the campus from a building that shouldn’t have been built and, instead, invest in initiatives that made sense.
+Learn how to develop a strategic plan that integrates the best thinking across campus and fosters ownership because it reflects real needs and desired direction.